pseudonymous/better-better-booru/README.md

  * Page counter - Add an indicator near the top of listings that displays the page number information and allows for easy jumping to specific pages.
  * Comment scores - Make the score rating for comments visible.
  * Quick search - Filter the current thumbnails for specific posts that match your search.
-* Improved accessibility for logged out users via several features and options:
+* Improved accessibility for logged out users via several options and features:
  * Options menu - Adds back the missing sidebar section with all the options accessible to logged out users.
  * Control over the blacklist, post sample setting, and post resizing setting.